Hisense Chromebook 11

 The Hisense Chromebook 11 was designed for extremely budget-conscious buyers who needed basic computing at the lowest possible price.
 Students, light web browsers, and those seeking a secondary device found the value proposition compelling.
 The device was never intended to replace a primary laptop or handle demanding workloads.

-With Chrome OS updates ending in April 2020 and the product long discontinued, this Chromebook now serves purely as a historical reference for how aggressively manufacturers pushed prices during the early Chromebook expansion era.
+With Chrome OS updates ending in June 2020 and the product long discontinued, this Chromebook now serves purely as a historical reference for how aggressively manufacturers pushed prices during the early Chromebook expansion era, and as an owner's reference for the people who still have one in a drawer.

 Frequently Asked Questions